-Blog From Bill: The Cry of Christmas
+Blog From Bill: 2018 The Year of God's Presence

 We are thankful for 2017.
 God turned a bad year into a good year and last month we celebrated God's faithfulness at our annual dinner.
 This short video shows a few highlights from that dinner as we look forward to 2018.